Bicycle and Pedestrian Planning

 Presentation of the Kingsport MTPO Regional Bicycle and Pedestrian Plan from 09.02.21 (begins at 19:15)

-Bicycling and walking are forms or low impact transportation and enjoyable types of exercise and recreation.
+Bicycling and walking are forms of low impact transportation and enjoyable types of exercise and recreation.
 They provide alternatives to motorized travel, provided that facilities and programs are in place to encourage and safely accommodate a diverse public.

-The purpose of the Kingsport Regional Bicycle and Pedestrian Plan is to establish a comprehensive bikeway and pedestrian network which enables regional jurisdictions to plan and implement facilities that improve safety, enhance mobility, and promote a higher quality of life throughout this part of upper east Tennessee and southwest Virginia.
+The purpose of the Kingsport MTPO Regional Bicycle and Pedestrian Plan is to establish a comprehensive bikeway and pedestrian network which enables regional jurisdictions to plan and implement facilities that improve safety, enhance mobility, and promote a higher quality of life throughout this part of northeast Tennessee and southwest Virginia.
 The plan has been developed through oversight of the Kingsport Metropolitan Transportation Planning Organization (KMTPO) and with the coordinated assistance of a local steering committee as well as the public.
 The plan is comprehensive in a regional scale in that it identifies locations for new facilities, policy changes to encourage walking and biking, and other opportunities to encourage bicycle and pedestrian travel.

 The 5Es to becoming Bicycle Friendly

-Encouragement – Creating an environment that is conducive to more bicycle riding for fun, fitness and transportation.
+Encouragement – Creating an environment that is conducive to more bicycle riding for fun, fitness, and transportation.